Week 4: Data Processing

 Tool Strengths Trade-offs

-Pandas Simple, huge ecosystem Single machine, eager execution
+Pandas Simple, mature, huge ecosystem Single-machine workflows

 Polars Fast, lazy, parallel Newer API, no index